slyall/www-darkmere/content/linux.conf.au_guide.md

 Please email me with any suggested updates or submit a pull request to the [git repo for this site](https://github.com/slyall/www-darkmere)

-Note: This document was preiously known as the *Linux.conf.au: First timers Guide*
+Note: This document was previously known as the *Linux.conf.au: First timers Guide*

 ## What was new(ish) / different in 2017
 * No Swag Bag